vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 1. The message to send.
 In our case, we use a JSON string that contains the two light barrier counter values.
 1. A set of properties that contain the metadata for the message.
 These properties can be used with the Event Hub to perform message routing or other logic.

    In the following screenshot, we set a `SendBy` prop to `Peakboard`.
-This is just for demonstration purposes.
-The property doesn't actually do anything.
+This property is just for demonstration purposes.
+It doesn't actually do anything.

 ![Peakboard SendToAzure function script](/assets/2026-01-06/peakboard-sendtoazure-function-script.png)